RikaIljina/PP5/README.md

     </details>
 ---

-2. The client is interested in an F1 score > 0.9 for each label.
+2. The client is interested in a proof-of-concept model that will tell pets apart by their images and achieves an F1 score > 0.9 for each label.

     <details>
     <summary>The client's questions</summary>